lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROPS.md

 This is *not* a pure function because it relies on an external resource - in this case an API and a database.
 Depending on what is in the database when it is called, we might get a different result.
 If the database is offline, we might get an error.
 Who knows?
 That's the whole point - you don't know.
 It's *unpredictable*.
 It's *non deterministic*.
 That's not good.
 We want our applications to be predicable and reliable.

-Unforunately, the type of software that is useful does tend do need things like databases, and APIs, and various other side effects.
+Unforunately, the type of software that people want to use tends to need things like databases, and APIs, and various other side effects.
 It's not a lost cause, though.
 We can design our applications in such a way all the side effects are in a single location, and have uniform ways to handle the inevitable unexpected cases.

 So, how does this relate to components and `props`?
 Well, it turns out that most of the time, user interfaces generally *are* deterministic.
-Given an error, they'll do the same thing each time, assuming you handle the error correctly.
+Even in error states - given an error, they'll do the same thing each time, assuming you handle the error correctly.

+Enough talk - let's write some code.
+If you think of a component that does nothing but take some props and render some data, you'll see it's determinstic in the same way our `sum()` function is.
+That's because it's more or less the same thing, if you consider the component as a *function* and the `props` as the *arguments*.
+This is what components really are - and we will see this is more detail in the "Render Functions" chapter.

-Think of a component that decides what to render based on its `props` (don't worry about `data`, `computed` or `setup` for now - but the same ideas apply, as you'll see throughout the book).
-If you think of a component as a *function* and the `props` as the *arguments*, you'll realize that given the same `props`, the component will always render the same thing.
-It's output is deterministic.
+Either way, given this parallel, it's clear that given the same `props`, the component will always render the same thing.
+Its output is deterministic.
 Since you decide what `props` are passed to the component, it's easy to test, since we know all the possible states the component can be in.

 How about the `sum()` example, as a component?
 No props yet, but there will be.